felipe-zapata/lunalibros/README.md

 - Publish the book post.

 Be aware that the front page will include the latest three books created on the **"Catálogo"** section.

+## Bulletins

+To create a Books, we'll require to finish the [**"Post Types - Bulletins"**](#post-types) steps first, please be sure these are complete before moving on:

+- Navigate to: `wp-admin/edit.php?post_type=boletin`
+- Click on "Add new"
+    - Add a Title for the bulletin.
+(Mandatory)
+    - Search for a 16:9 aspect-ratio image.
+(Mandatory)
+    - Include the Text, this will be a WYSIWYG field.
+(Optional)
+    - Add the remaining information for the fields created on [**"Post Types - Bulletins"**](#post-types)
+- Publish the bulletin post.

+Be aware that the front page will include the latest three bulletins created on the **"Nuestros Boletines"** section.